igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
 * Some shops are empty (have no type ? or is LOAN - to be implemented - ?)
 * Implement drinking for intoxication (needs Effect to reduce over time, reset effect when drinking more)
-* Implement drugs for boost (increases chance of attacker missing)
+* Implement drugs for boost (increases chance of dodging attacks)
 * Show intoxication and boost on status screen
+* New attacks at higher levels (e.g. nail slash)
 * Alternate colour scheme for bar/hotel floors inside buildings
-* Code duplication between overground- and building-renderer.renderObjects
 * Create heavily made up eyes style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)
 * Buildings broken in Safari (must be similar to-render-at-edges-issue)?
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
 * Hotel/bed should be fully navigatable, not just bottom center tile
 * Show building floor level
 * Prevent creating double walls when generating floors (and restore skipped unit test)
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)